 The Martello Tower in Sandycove, also known as the James Joyce Tower, is the most famous of its kind in Ireland and is dedicated to the famous writer who it is said gained his inspiration for his seminal work Ulysses whilst living there.
 It is one of a series of towers built in Dublin to withstand an invasion by Napoleon and now houses a museum which includes letters, photographs and personal items of Joyce’s.

-Trinity College – Books of Kells & the Old Library
+5 - Trinity College – Book of Kells & Old Library

 For literary fans, no visit to Dublin would be complete without a visit to the Old Library at Trinity College and the Book of Kells.
 Located in the heart of Dublin City Centre in College Green, Trinity College itself is a magnificent place to visit and inside the 18th century Old Library, which looks like something you would find in a Harry Potter Movie, you will find the 9th-century Book of Kells which contains the four Gospels in Latin.

-The National Library of Ireland – The Life & works of William Butler Yeats
+7 - The National Library of Ireland – The Life & Works of William Butler Yeats

 The National Library of Ireland has a superb exhibition showcasing the works of William Butler Yeats.
 Since it opened in 2006, over a quarter of a million people have visited this exhibition which features lots of interactive award-winning displays, a quiz and much more.